+14.1 Information about scientific progress or discovery in the field of Animal Medicines must be presented in a balanced way.

+- 14.2 Promotion directed to the Member of Public must never be such as to bring discredit upon, or reduce confidence in, the Animal Medicines industry or those persons permitted to prescribe such Animal Medicines to the Member of Public. - 14.3 If it is intended to promote a new Animal Medicine to the veterinary profession or to other prescribers for POM-VPS/NFA-VPS, as well as to other users, then the prescriber must be informed of the availability of the product before promotion is directed towards other users.

+15 Sponsorship, Gifts, Hospitality11

-- 14.1 Information about scientific progress or discovery in the field of Animal Medicines must be presented in a balanced way. - 14.2 Promotion directed to the Member of Public must never be such as to bring discredit upon, or reduce confidence in, the Animal Medicines industry or those persons permitted to prescribe such Animal Medicines to the Member of Public. - 14.3 If it is intended to promote a new Animal Medicine to the veterinary profession or to other prescribers for POM-VPS/NFA-VPS, as well as to other users, then the prescriber must be informed of the availability of the product before promotion is directed towards other users. - 15 Sponsorship, gifts, hospitality 11 - 15.1 Sponsorship, prizes, gifts and hospitality must not be such as to bring discredit upon, or reduce confidence in, the industry - 15.2 Without prejudice to Clause 15.1, Sponsorship and hospitality must be associated with the general business area, business discussions, Continuing Professional Development (CPD) or otherwise have an educational component. - 15.3 No gift shall be offered or issued with the sale or purchase or for the prescription of an Animal Medicine, other than price or product itself, unless it is directly related to the correct use, administration or disposal of that product, by the person to whom it is offered, or the intended end user of the medicine, or unless it is educational, an educational item, diagnostic aid or veterinary equipment whose value is not excessive. - 15.4 Entry into prize draws must not be linked with purchase or prescription of an Animal Medicine.
+- 15.1 Sponsorship, prizes, gifts and hospitality must not be such as to bring discredit upon, or reduce confidence in, the industry. - 15.2 Without prejudice to Clause 15.1, Sponsorship and hospitality must be associated with the general business area, business discussions, Continuing Professional Development (CPD) or otherwise have an educational component. - 15.3 No gift shall be offered or issued with the sale or purchase or for the prescription of an Animal Medicine, other than price or product itself, unless it is inexpensive and relevant to the practice of veterinary medicine or pharmacy. - 15.4 Entry into prize draws must not be linked with purchase or prescription of an Animal Medicine.